robbywh/job-board/README.md

 3. **Job Application System** - Enable job seekers to apply directly through the platform, with features for resume uploads, application tracking, and communication between employers and candidates.

 4. **Advanced Analytics Dashboard** - Provide comprehensive metrics including application counts, job view statistics, employer response rates, and performance insights to help optimize job postings.

+5. **Email Subscription System** - Allow job seekers to subscribe with their email address to receive notifications about new job postings that match their preferences, including job type, location, and industry filters.

 ## License